 - Customer feedback: This entails receiving feedback from those who are outside the organization.
 As most business owners can attest, this type of feedback can be some of the most hard-hitting (yet constructive).

-Understanding the 7 Different Types of Feedback
+What Are the Different Types of Feedback?

-With that understood, the following are the different types of feedback normally found in work environments.
 While they don’t represent every type that’s out there, they provide a good starting point for leaders seeking to understand feedback styles and incorporate them into their team culture.
 Knowing all seven types can help executives provide the type of feedback that works best with each employee.

 1. Appreciation Feedback